ammarelsayed-2a/Project-4-Python-For-Data-Analysis-Cars/README.md

 9. Key Insights

 ## 💡 Key Insights

+After analyzing **432 car records** across 15 features:

+1. **Heavier cars have significantly more horsepower**
-- Strong positive correlation between Weight and Horsepower
+   There is a strong positive correlation between Weight and Horsepower — confirmed by both the scatter plot and the correlation heatmap.

-- Higher horsepower leads to lower city fuel efficiency (MPG_City)
+2. **More horsepower = lower fuel efficiency**
+   MPG_City has a clear negative correlation with Horsepower and EngineSize — high-performance cars consume more fuel in city driving.

-- Asian cars are the most fuel-efficient by Origin
+3. **Asian cars are the most fuel-efficient**
+   The barplot of MPG_City by Origin shows Asian cars lead in city fuel efficiency, followed by European cars, with USA cars trailing behind.

-- Sports cars lead in horsepower; Trucks lead in weight
+4. **Sports cars dominate in horsepower, Trucks in weight**
+   The boxplot of Horsepower by Type reveals Sports cars have the highest median horsepower, while Trucks are the heaviest category.

-- USA dominates SUV and Truck segments; Asia leads in Sedans
+5. **USA dominates SUV and Truck segments**
+   The categorical countplot shows that most SUVs and Trucks in the dataset originate from the USA, while Asia leads in Sedans.

-- Over 20% of records had Weight > 4000 — mostly Trucks and large SUVs
+6. **Over 20% of records had Weight > 4000**
+   Before filtering, a substantial portion of records exceeded the 4000 weight threshold — mostly Trucks and large SUVs from USA manufacturers.

 ## 🚀 How to Run
 ```bash